rust-lang/rust/text/0000-cargo-build-command.md

 expand locally before testing for a string literal.
 This is similar to the behavior of the `format_args!` macro today.

-Using this, cargo crates will have `OUT_DIR` present for compilations, and any generated Rust code can be generated by the `build` command and placed into `OUT_DIR`.
+Using this, Cargo crates will have `OUT_DIR` present for compilations, and any generated Rust code can be generated by the `build` command and placed into `OUT_DIR`.
 The `include!` macro would then be used to include the contents of the code inside of the appropriate module.